 What are the time requirements of the fellowship?

-Each Fellow teaches one course to undergraduate students, which is typically 2.5 hours once per week.
-In addition to class, Fellows are asked to be available for 1-2 hours a week for office hours and participate in panel discussions organized by CPF throughout the semester if asked to.
+Each Fellow teaches one course, which is typically 2.5 hours per week.
+In addition to class, Fellows are asked to be available for 1-2 hours a week for office hours and participation in CPF programs.

 Is housing provided?